Absio/swift-absio-secured-container/README.md

 Please visit our license page at [absio.com](http://docs.absio.com/#licenselicense)

 ## Getting Help
-- Please contact us at support@absio.com if you experience issues, want to submit feedback, or have general questions about the technology
+- Please contact us at support@absio.com if you experience issues, want to submit feedback or have general questions about the technology

 - Have a bug to report?
 [Open an issue](https://github.com/Absio/swift-absio-secured-container/issues).
-If possible, include the version of Absio SDK, a full log, and description on how to reproduce.
+If possible, include the version of Absio SDK, a full log and description on how to reproduce.